 A Japanese tree lilac (Syringa reticulata) is at its best for two weeks in early summer when the flowers bloom.
 The clusters of white, fragrant flowers are about a foot (31 cm.) long and 10 inches (25 cm.) wide.
 The plant is available as a multi-stemmed shrub or a tree with a single trunk.
 Both forms have a lovely shape that looks great in shrub borders or as specimens.

 Growing Japanese lilac trees near a window allows you to enjoy the flowers and fragrance indoors, but make sure you leave plenty of room for the tree’s 20 foot (6 m.) spread.
 After the flowers fade, the tree produces seed capsules that attract songbirds to the garden.

 What is a Japanese Lilac Tree?

-The care of Japanese lilac tree is easy because it maintains its lovely shape without extensive pruning.
+The care of the Japanese lilac tree is easy because it maintains its lovely shape without extensive pruning.
 Grown as a tree, it only needs an occasional snip to remove damaged twigs and stems.
 As a shrub, it may need renewal pruning every few years.

 These trees are very easy to transplant and rarely suffer transplant shock.
 They tolerate urban pollution and thrive in any well-drained soil.
 Given a location in full sun, Japanese tree lilacs seldom suffer from insect and disease problems.
 Japanese tree lilacs are rated for USDA plant hardiness zones 3 through 7.